maedemir/Database-System-for-E-learning-management-system/README.md

 - Assignment
 - Short answer question (it is used only in assignments)
 ## Relations
-- quiz_answer --> shows each student's answer for each quiz question
+- quiz_answer --> Shows each student's answer for each quiz question
-- participate --> shows which student has participation in which quiz
+- participate --> Shows which student has participation in which quiz
-- question_quiz --> shows which question is used in which quiz
+- question_quiz --> Shows which radio button question is used in which quiz
-- assignment_answer --> shows each student's answer for each  assignment question
+- assignment_answer --> Shows each student's answer for each  assignment question
-- submission -->
+- submission --> Shows relation between student and assignment with their total grade
-- question_assignment -->
+- question_assignment -->  Shows which short answer question is used in which assignment
--